IRTF-HRPC/create-ietf-draft-repo-action/README.md

 * Github Actions workflow that uploads the XML version of the draft to the IETF Datatracker and triggers a confirmation email.

+### Inputs

+*draft-name*: Name of the new draft- this will be prepended with `draft-`

+*org-name*: Github Organization name to create the draft repo in, if this is not provided then the action will create it in the personal account of the personal access token (saved in Secrets) owner

+*private-repo*: Boolean true or false, defaults to false

 ## Setting Up This Action

 ### Creating Workflows Repo